 As the only subspecialty-trained orthopedic group in Montgomery and Wetumpka, at Alabama Orthopedic Specialists, all of our fellowship-trained orthopedic surgeons strive for excellence in patient-centered care.
 As part of this dedication, our orthopedic trauma specialists are highly experienced in successfully treating patients who are experiencing debilitating pain after an injury.
 They have obtained years of specialized medical training, followed by decades of combined clinical experience treating patients just like you.

-Our team of highly skilled orthopedic trauma surgeons includes total joint surgeon Dr. Steven Barrington, orthopedic spine surgeon Dr. Michael Davis, sports medicine surgeons Dr. Charles Hartzog and Dr. G. Dexter Walcott, foot and ankle surgeon Dr. D. D. Thornbury, and orthopedic hand surgeon Dr. Hussein Turki.
+Our team of highly skilled orthopedic trauma surgeons includes total joint surgeon Dr. Steven Barrington, orthopedic spine surgeon Dr. Michael Davis, sports medicine surgeon Dr. Charles Hartzog, and orthopedic hand surgeon Dr. Hussein Turki.
 Together, they treat patients using advanced, evidence-based nonoperative treatment options as well as a range of surgeries with state-of-the-art surgical techniques.

 Schedule Your Consultation Today

-For a one-on-one consultation with one of our orthopedic trauma doctors in Montgomery at our Main Campus or Pavilion Clinic or in Prattville or Wetumpka, call (334) 274-9000 today or request an appointment online.
+For a one-on-one consultation with one of our orthopedic trauma doctors in Montgomery at our Main Campus/Pavilion Clinic or in Prattville or Wetumpka, call (334) 274-9000 today or request an appointment online.